tsnl/pdm/src/pdm/types/README.md

-# Manager
+# Types

+## Upshot

+This module lets users...
+1. create types
+2. create type and typeclass variables (with TypeVar, ClassVar resp.)
+3. create rules and assume or test them.
+4. use assumed rules to solve and check type and typeclass variables.

 ## Overview

-The typer is used to infer and check the all typing in an input program.
+This module is used to infer and check the all typing in an input program.
-Manager users do this by instantiating `Var`s, and apply `Rule`s to them.
+Users do this by instantiating `Var`s, and apply `Rule`s to them.
-The typer then solves each Var by examining constraints for any inconsistencies.
+This module then solves each Var by examining constraints for any inconsistencies.

-Manager supports two kinds of variables: `ClassVar` and `TypeVar`.
+This module supports two kinds of variables: `ClassVar` and `TypeVar`.
 - Use `TypeVar` to solve for one unique type in a context.
   - Use `Type`, subclass of `TypeVar`, for constant types with frozen soln.
     Need to generate/maintain appropriate constraints for these constants.